Elastic-Softworks/worldenv/README.md

 # WORLDENV

-WORLDENV is a game development ecosystem consisting of **WORLDEDIT** (a visual editor) and **WORLDSRC** (a programming language).
+WORLDENV is a game development ecosystem consisting of **WORLDEDIT** (a visual editor) and **WORLDC** (a programming language).
 This monorepo contains both components organized for standalone use and integrated development.

 ## Project Structure